 Loss of either key cards or hard keys should be reported to your RD as soon as possible.
 The charge for the replacement of an ID card is $50.
 The charge for a replacement hard key is $30.
 You will be sent to Campus Safety to receive a duplicate key card or hard key.
 Please note that you will need to have your meal plan reactivated at Campus Safety, located at 2 Agassiz Circle.

 Students residing in the North or South Hall have assigned mailboxes in their respective halls.
 Mail is delivered on a daily basis, usually by 4 p.m.
 Packages and parcels may be picked up at the designated mail room.
 Hours will be posted once the semester begins.
 Students must bring their package slip and campus ID in order to receive their packages and/or parcels.

 Can first-year resident students have cars?

-Due to the limited number of parking spaces on campus, first-year resident students may not park on campus.
-Upperclassmen may have cars on campus, but must strictly abide by all policies set forth by Public Safety.
-Parking permits are available in the Public Safety office during the first week of classes for each semester.
+First-year resident students may park on campus but will be required to purchase a parking pass from Campus Safety for $200.
+Upperclassmen may have cars on campus and are not required to pay for a parking permit.
+All vehicle owners must strictly abide by all policies set forth by Campus Safety.
+Parking permits are available in the Campus Safety office during the first week of classes for each semester.